Aggregation-induced emission: fundamental understanding and future developments

 Since the introduction of the concept of aggregation-induced emission (AIE) in 2001, many research groups have become involved in AIE research.
 Aggregation-induced emission luminogens (AIEgens) have emerged as a novel type of advanced material with excellent performance in various fields.
 Much effort has been devoted to determining the AIE mechanism(s) by theoreticians and experimentalists.
 Restriction of intramolecular motion has been recognized as the general working mechanism of AIE, but the mechanims of some AIE systems still remain unclear.
 In this focus article, the progress of the fundamental understanding of the AIE mechanism is reviewed and the future developments in AIE research are discussed.
 The goal is to provide a brief yet insightful introduction and interpretation of the subject to both new and experienced AIE researchers.

-- This article is part of the themed collections: Focus article collection, Materials Horizons Most Popular Articles so far and Aggregation-Induced Emission with Bin Liu and Ben Zhong Tang
+- This article is part of the themed collections: Focus article collection, A selection of 2019 articles, Materials Horizons Most Popular Articles so far and Aggregation-Induced Emission with Bin Liu and Ben Zhong Tang